Almarch/tamaR/README.md

 ### 4.3.
 Original gameplay

 The original gameplay is available when the user is authentified as ***player***.
 The 3 buttons (left, middle, right) are mapped as for the original toy.
-As a web app, it is accessible from a smartphone.

 <p align="center"><img src="https://github.com/user-attachments/assets/65d6b9a6-5fb9-4c51-b282-566ab065ca4e" lat="gameplay" width="300px" /></p>